 Yet, there are moments in life when it simply does not doesn’t pay to use water-based paint.
 If your car broke down and you’re facing a hefty repair bill, you might not be in the position to go ham on the most expensive paint.

-Water-based paint is more expensive than oil-based paint.
+Of the two most popular types of paint, water-based paint is more expensive than oil-based paint.
 Plus, it is not as long-lasting as oil-based paint.
 Varathane Water-Based Paint is just right for the job if water-based paint is what you’re learning toward.

-Finishes of Paint to Consider
+Paint Finishes to Consider

 A paint’s finish is just as important as the type of paint you choose.
 It will help set the desired tone for your painting project be it a living room or a side table.
 Here are the various types of finishes you can select.